evgeniums/cpp-validator/docs/index.md

 To override strings constructed by [formatters](#formatters) one can use *hints*. *Hint* is an explicit string that must be used in a [report](#report) for certain part of the report instead of automatically generated string.

-#### Override the whole report
+#### Override entire report

-To override the whole error message a reporting *hint* must be attached to the validator using one of the following:
+To override entire error message a reporting *hint* must be attached to the validator using one of the following:
 - call `hint(override_message)` method of validator with the desired error message as an argument;
 - invoke validator as a callable object with the desired error message as an argument.